 We mentioned that Dry Tortugas isn’t exactly the easiest park to get to.
-Like most people, you’re probably not lucky enough own your own boat to charter over to Dry Tortugas.
+Like most people, you’ probably don’t own your own boat to charter over to Dry Tortugas.
 Many people choose to take the Dry Tortugas Seaplane services which offers panoramic views of Fort Jefferson and the rest of the scenic National Park.
 However, If you’re trying to find camping, ferry is the only way to go.
 The Yankee Freedom Ferry is going to be your best bet to accessing the Dry Tortugas national park.
 Here’s everything you need to know about the Dry Tortugas Ferry:

 What (not) to bring:

 The Yankee Ferry offers a list of common items to bring to Dry Tortugas.
-However if you’re camping out in the sun, you should have most of these items anyways.
 If you’re not familiar with what items to bring for your Dry Tortugas camping trip, check out our summer camping guide here.
 That being said, there are some things that you can’t bring:

 - No pets are allowed on the Ferry (Service Dogs are the exception.)

 Where to Board: